edeliu2000/genome/README.md

 ```
 ./build-example-image.sh
 ```
-This will create images for the example folder
+This will create images for the model code in the example folder.
+A *pipeline run* needs to be created via a call to the sequencer API, like described in the Sequencer section, for the model code to actually execute and a few models to be stored in the Genome model store.

 ### Running
 First do a terraform apply